Quick Facts About the Buying and Selling Marketplace

 If you shop right now, we recommend a few strategies to help you find the right new or used car that fits your budget.

-5. Weigh your options.
+- Weigh your options.
 Don’t just look for a car; search for the best interest rates from banks or credit unions.
-Also, shop for your insurance rates ahead of the deal to know how much the higher auto insurance costs will cost for your desired vehicle.
+Also, shop for your insurance rates ahead of the deal to know how much the higher auto insurance costs will be for your desired vehicle.
 Then, weigh all your options, including financing incentives and deals at the dealership, if that’s where you buy your next vehicle.
-Also, you may find the price differences of some newer model used vehicles are almost the same as new cars.
+Also, you may find that the prices of some newer-model used vehicles are almost the same as new cars.
 Just keep all your options open during your search.

-7. Question all add-ons.
-If your sales summary includes entries like “window tint” or “fabric protection” and other add-ons you didn’t request, ask the dealer to remove those line items from your invoice.
+- Question all add-ons.
+If your sales summary includes entries like “window tint,” “fabric protection,” “carpeted floor mats,” and other add-ons you didn’t request, ask the dealer to remove those line items from your invoice.
 Many dealers tack on these extras to make quick profits.

-It may make sense to keep your existing car for another year.
+It may make more sense to keep your existing car for another year or two.
 If you must buy, be prepared to take excellent care of your next car to keep it running for a long time.